 As for the quilting I based it on Laura Preston’s book again.
 It actually uses the same pattern as for the Minnesota quilt: straight lines in an arrow shape towards the center of the quilt.
 But the thread I chose was again a thread that stood out more than the muted tone she uses in the book.

 One aspect that I had actually not thought through was the size of the quilt.
-It is a queen size quilt.
+It is a queen-size quilt.
 As I was inspired by the photo in the book, the idea was to make it for our bed.
-But our bed is a king size bed.
+But our bed is a king-size bed.
 So the size did not really match.
-Thus my mother-in-law became became the quilt’s new owner. 🙂
+Thus my mother-in-law became the quilt’s new owner. 🙂

-Are you also a fan of making matching quilted cushions with the left-overs from your quilt projects?
-Or what do you with left over fabrics?
+Are you also a fan of making matching quilted cushions with the leftovers from your quilt projects?
+Or what do you do with leftover fabrics?